rakibulinux/car-repair-api/README.md

-# Book Catalog Service
+# Car Repair Api Service

-This guide will walk you through the process of setting up the Book Catalog Service Starter project.
+This guide will walk you through the process of setting up the Car Repair Api Service Starter project.
 By following these steps, you will clone the project, install dependencies, and configure Prisma for database management.
 Let's get started!

 ## Installation Steps